Venseven/CUDA_KERNELS/readme.md

 # Parallel Computing in Python and C++: SIMD, Multithreading, and CUDA
 This repository demonstrates the implementation of a feedforward neural network layer using various parallel computing techniques in Python.
 It includes SIMD vector processing, Multithreading using OpenMP, and CUDA for GPU acceleration.
 Each method leverages different hardware capabilities to enhance computational performance.

 ## Table of Contents
 1. [SIMD Vector Processing](#simd-vector-processing)
 2. [Multithreading with OpenMP](#multithreading-with-openmp)
 3. [CUDA for GPU Acceleration](#cuda-for-gpu-acceleration)

 ## SIMD Vector Processing
 We explore SIMD (Single Instruction, Multiple Data) in C++ for parallel operations on data arrays, thereby harnessing CPU vectorization capabilities.
+We also explore SIMD with data prefetching for enhanced cache efficiency.

 ### SIMD Implementation in C++
 ```cpp